-The University of the Arts Helsinki (Uniarts Helsinki) has been selected as a Best practice university when it comes to mobility.
+The University of the Arts Helsinki (Uniarts Helsinki) has been nominated as a best practice university when it comes to mobility.
 There has been a significant increase in the number of exchange students applying to study music, in particular.

-Uniarts Helsinki, along with Seinäjoki University of Applied Sciences, has been selected as a “best practice” university in Erasmus+ mobility in the 2017–2018 academic year.
-The decision was made by the national Erasmus+ Office in Finland.
-Being selected as a Best Practice university requires that the higher education institution successfully adheres to the Erasmus practices for European mobility.
-According to the grounds for the decision, Uniarts Helsinki has performed well in all of the categories that were reviewed regarding mobility in Erasmus+ higher education.
-Both the quality and the quantity of exchange periods have been excellent, and Uniarts Helsinki has also received highly positive reviews both from outgoing and incoming students and teachers.
-It’s also noteworthy that when comparing Finnish universities and how successfully students can transfer most of their credits at their home university after an exchange period, Uniarts Helsinki is at the top of the list.
+Uniarts Helsinki, along with Seinäjoki University of Applied Sciences, has been nominated as a “best practice” university in Erasmus+ mobility in the 2017–2018 academic year.
+The nomination was made by the national Erasmus+ Office in Finland.
+Being nominated as a best practice university requires that the higher education institution successfully adheres to the Erasmus practices for European mobility.
+The grounds for the nomination stated that Uniarts Helsinki has performed well in all the categories that were reviewed regarding mobility in Erasmus+ higher education.
+Both the quality and the quantity of exchange periods have been excellent.
+Uniarts Helsinki has also received highly positive reviews from outgoing and incoming students and from teachers.
+Furthermore, when Finnish universities were compared in how successfully students could transfer most of their credits into their home university’s system after an exchange period, Uniarts Helsinki was at the top of the list.

 Increase in the number of exchange student applicants to the Sibelius Academy